JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 #### 3.1.5.1 Storing values within the index

 The value could be the actual row (document, vertex) or it could be a reference to the row stored elsewhere.
-In the latter case, the place is know as a heap file, and it stores data in no particular order (append only or keep track of deleted rows in order to overwrite with new data later).
+In the latter case, the place is known as a heap file, and it stores data in no particular order (append only or keep track of deleted rows in order to overwrite with new data later).
 The heap file approach is common because it avoids duplicating data when multiple secondary indexes are present: each index just references a location in the heap file, and the actual data is kept in one place.

 When updating a value without changing the key, the heap file approach can be quite efficient: the record can be overwritten in place, provided that the new value is not larger than the old value.
 The situation is more complicated if the new value is larger, as it probably needs to be moved to a new location in the heap where there is enough space.
 In that case, either all indexes need to be updated to point at the new heap location of the record, or a forwarding pointer is left behind in the old heap location [5].